 When you buy any insurance product, you’re paying to protect yourself against the risk of something happening to you in the future.
-In the case of critical illness cover, it’s the risk of being diagnosed with a critical illness or condition and the financial consequences that can come along with that – often unexpectedly.
-Again, as with any insurance, you might only say that your critical illness cover was ‘worth it’ if the worst happens: you end up needing it.
-But for many people, the peace of mind it provides to be covered – just in case – also makes it worth having.
+In the case of critical illness cover, it’s the risk of being diagnosed with a critical illness or condition – and the financial consequences that can come along with that, often unexpectedly.

-None of us can know if, when, or how likely it is that we’ll be diagnosed with a critical illness at some point in the future, but for someone of working age, the fact is: you’re far more likely to be diagnosed with a critical illness than you are to die (though, of course, the financial consequences of one may be greater than the other).
-With all of this in mind, deciding whether or not to buy critical illness cover is often a case of weighing up the cost of being covered vs. the risk of not being covered, along with the peace of mind having it can bring.
+None of us can know if, when, or how likely it is that we’ll be diagnosed with a critical illness in the future.
+But for someone of working age, you’re much more likely to be diagnosed with a critical illness than to die (though the financial consequences of one may be greater than the other).
+Deciding whether or not to buy critical illness insurance is often a case of weighing up the cost of being covered vs. the risk of not being covered, along with the peace of mind it brings.

 What is critical illness cover and what’s it for?

 If you’re thinking about buying critical illness cover, it’s best to start by making sure you’re clear about what it is and what it’s for.